Stay at Home Mom Resume Example & Cover Letter Tips

-One of the most difficult challenges facing any job-seeker is the challenge of trying to re-enter the workforce after any significant time away.
+One of the most difficult challenges facing any job seeker is the challenge of trying to re-enter the workforce after any significant time away.
 Take your average stay at home mom, for example.
 She may have spent several months or even years out of the workforce as she devoted herself to caring for her small children.
 That same mom often finds it difficult to get back into the workforce once the children are a little older and no longer require that extra care.

 Let’s address the elephant in the room: the employment gap.
 There’s no denying the challenge that a stay at home mom can face.
-Even a few months away from the workplace can seem like an eternity.
+Even a few months away from the workplace can seem like an eternity to both employers and employees.
 That becomes painfully obvious as soon as you start polishing up your resume to prepare for your job search.
 Women in this situation often find that there are a number of concerns that they need to address:

 (We wrote a good post here on dealing with employment gaps)

 The good news is that your resume can be the perfect tool to overcome these challenges.
 The key is to understand that you’re not alone.
 As we noted in our post for stay at home parents, 9 Stay at Home Parent Resume Tips to Land a Job Fast, official estimates suggest that millions of Americans choose to be stay at home moms or dads.
-More importantly, thousands of those stay at homers successfully re-enter the workplace every year.
+More importantly, thousands of those stay at home parents successfully re-enter the workplace every year.
 If they did it, you can do it too!